PlayingWithFusion/PwFusion_Data_Transfer/README.md

 # PwFusion_Data_Transfer
- Library to simplify I2C communicatin between a microcontroller and a PwFusion I2C interface board.
+ Library to simplify I2C communication between a microcontroller and a PwFusion I2C interface board.